opentoonz/opentoonz_docs/source/keyboard_shortcuts.rst

 |hand|  Hand                    **Space**
 =============================   ===============  =====  =========

-.. note:: If you press a tool keyboard shortcut and you keep it pressed, you perform a temporary tool selection: when you release the key you will return to the previously selected tool.
+.. note:: If you *press and hold* a tool keyboard shortcut, you perform a temporary tool selection: when you release the key you will return to the previously selected tool.

 ==============================   ======